Tirohanga whānui kaupapa – project introduction

 • Slip repairs on SH10 near Waitaruke to reopen the state highway to 2 lanes as well as bridge strengthening work at Waitangi River Bridge and Parapara Bridge to safely remove speed and weight restrictions.

-Recovery – underway
+Recovery – nearing completion

 • Slip repair on SH10 near Totara North Road turn off, including retaining wall and guardrail installation – completed.